Code-Institute-Submissions/juliandavid-garcia-MS3_Cocktails/README.md

 # Cocktail Bible

 The aim of this site is to share not only with cocktail lovers, but any person interested in cocktails, the best cocktail recipes from all around  the world.
-Here users have the chance to find,  add,  and edit their own cocktail recipes.
+Here users have the chance to find, read, add,  and edit their own cocktail recipes.
-Therefore, through this website we want to promote the cocktail culuture to help people find new flavors make of cocktail drinking a unique experience.
+Therefore, through this website we want to promote the cocktail culuture to help people find new flavors and make of cocktail drinking and making a unique experience.

 - [Visite Site ](https://flask-cocktail-bible.herokuapp.com/get_cocktails)

 ## Index

 - <a href="#ux">1.
 User experience (UX)</a>
-  - <a href="#ux-goals">1.1.
+  - <a href="#Project">1.1.
 Project goals</a>
   - <a href="#User-story">1.2 User stories</a>
   - <a href="#Wireframes">1.3 Wireframes</a>
   - <a href="#Design">1.4 Design</a>